wensmanhester/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It serves as a reminder to continually strive for simplicity, robustness, and effective error handling in our code.

+# 2023-11-19
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of users and the potential for unexpected issues to arise.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.